mozilla/fx-private-relay/docs/adr/0002-use-mask-as-from-address.md

 - Good, because the email mask plus original email is available for filtering.
 - Good, because Proton Mail organizes by mask in conversation mode.
-- Bad, because of a small increased probability of delivery to spam, due to the reputation of `mozmail.com` versus `mozilla.com`.
+- Bad, because of a small increased probability of delivery to spam, due to the reputation of `mozmail.com` versus `firefox.com`.
-- Bad, because it encourages reuse of masks, which is worse for user privacy and for the Relay business model.
+- Bad, because it encourages reuse of masks, which is worse for user privacy.

 ## Links